Chinese New Year at By the River B and B

 Chinese New Year

-Coral & Hao offer a Chinese New Year Open House marking the first two Saturdays of the Spring Festival.
-A special rate and privilege is offered to B & B guests staying the night to also join Coral & Hao in their New Year Dinner celebration.
-Enjoy this peek back at my experience in 2020 then plan your visit and book your stay to mark the first new moon of the lunar calendar.
+In 2020, Coral and Hao offered a Chinese New Year Open House marking the first two Saturdays of the Spring Festival.
+A special rate and privilege was offered to B & B guests staying the night to also join Coral and Hao in their New Year Dinner celebration.
+Enjoy this peek back at this unique experience I enjoyed with my husband to mark the first new moon of the lunar calendar.

 boys-playing-a-game.jpg